nowtestify24/LibrarySystem/README.md

 # Library Management System

 ## Overview
-This project is a simple library management system implemented in C++.
+This project is a simple and effective library management system implemented in C++.
 It allows users to manage a collection of books, including adding, removing, displaying, and searching for books.
 The system also supports pagination for displaying the inventory and saves the inventory to a file for persistence.

 ## Features
 - **Add Books**: Insert new books into the library.